Canal du Midi Location

 More on Athos history

-As one of the few traditional Canal du Midi barges remaining on the historic canal, cruising on the Athos awakens the romance and history of the Canal du Midi and Southern France.
-The construction of the Canal du Midi started in 1666 during the reign of Louis XIV and is one of the oldest European waterways still in use by boats and barges like the Athos.
+As one of the few traditional Canal du Midi barges remaining on the historic canal, the Athos awakens the romance and history of the Canal du Midi and Southern France when you cruise aboard her.
+Builders began constructing the Canal du Midi in 1666 during the reign of Louis XIV, creating one of the oldest European waterways still used today by boats and barges like the Athos.

-Athos was specifically designed for the Canal du Midi in 1964 as a commercial grain and wine barge.
-Her design is specially conceived to to fit on the Canal du Midi’s narrow waterway and low 17th century bridges.
-The Athos’ first conversion into a luxury hotel barge was in 1982.
-In an amazing twist of fate, these plans were returned to us only a few years ago.
-You can check out the design plans of the 1982 conversion here.
+Designers specifically built Athos for the Canal du Midi in 1964 as a commercial grain and wine barge.
+They carefully conceived her design to fit the canal’s narrow waterway and low 17th-century bridges.
+In 1982, owners converted Athos into a luxury hotel barge for the first time.
+In an amazing twist of fate, the original conversion plans returned to us only a few years ago.
+You can view the 1982 design plans here.

 The Musketeers

-The Athos was originally one in a family of four commercial barges that carried freight on the Canal du Midi.
-The four barges were appropriately named after the Musketeers – Athos, Portos, Aramis and d’Artagnan – and were fondly referred to as the “Petit Train” by locals and lock keepers.
-The barges followed one after the other, carrying wine and grain en route to the relevant ports across the South of France inland waterways.
+Athos originally belonged to a family of four commercial barges that carried freight along the Canal du Midi.
+Their owners appropriately named them after the Musketeers—Athos, Portos, Aramis, and d’Artagnan—and locals and lock keepers fondly called them the “Petit Train.”
+The barges followed one another along the canal, transporting wine and grain to ports across the inland waterways of Southern France.

-Athos and the 3 other Musketeer’s have covered wheelhouses which fit through the lowest of the Canal du Midi bridges.
-Some barges dissasemble their wheelhouse to be able to fit through bridges, leaving the poor pilot to cook in the hot sun!
+Athos and the three other Musketeers feature covered wheelhouses that allow them to pass under even the lowest bridges on the Canal du Midi.
+Some barges must dismantle their wheelhouses to clear the bridges, leaving the pilot to work under the hot sun.

-It is an amazing skill to watch Athos’ Captain take her through the smallest of the 17thC Canal du Midi bridges (at Capestang and Colombiers) He comes within 2 inches of touching Athos’ wheelhouse on either side!
-Between Owner Julian, who has been piloting the Athos on the canal for more than 35 years, and regular pilot, Pierre Yves, over the past 10 seasons, these two have manoeuvred the Canal du Midi barge up and down the UNESCO waterway more than 5000 times.
-They’ve got it down to a science, just as the Musketeers’ pilots must have more than 60 years ago.
+Watching the captain guide Athos through the smallest 17th-century Canal du Midi bridges at Capestang and Colombiers showcases remarkable skill.
+He maneuvers within two inches of the wheelhouse on either side.
+Owner Julian has piloted Athos on the canal for more than 35 years, and regular pilot Pierre Yves has navigated her for the past 10 seasons.
+Together, they have maneuvered the barge along the UNESCO-listed waterway more than 5,000 times.
+They handle the process with precision—just as the Musketeers’ pilots must have done more than 60 years ago.